geminica/humboldtsketcher/_posts/2023-09-20-flying-the-colors.md

 ---
 title: flying the colors
-date: 2023-09-19 19:37
+date: 2023-09-20 19:37
 layout: single
 category: art
 author: kalina
 tags: sail tall ship sketching inspiration
 teaser:
 ---
-Now that I know next year's adventure vacation will be among thousands of beautiful boats, I'm starting to consider what advance practice will set me up to capture them well in my sketchbook.
+Now that I know next year's adventure vacation will place me among thousands of beautiful boats, I'm starting to consider what interim practice will set me up to capture them well in my sketchbook.
+It's a common enough challenge for a sketcher, in general:

-How can I best hone my focus on the important elements?
-When I look out and see a thousand dazzling points of interest, what strategy will enable me to capture the moment quickly and effectively?
+When there are a thousand dazzling points of interest, what strategy -- what guiding principles -- enable a sketcher to make sense out of the scene, and capture the heart of the moment both quickly and effectively?

 As a starting point, my intent will certainly be to focus on quick impressions - gestures rather than complexity, mood rather than accuracy.

 Here are a few samples I'm hoping to practice emulating.

-First off, I always love Van Gogh's line work.
+First off, there's Van Gogh's beautiful line work.
 It's the fact that he keeps the soul of the linework when reproducing in paint that makes his paintings so compelling.
 One would think this many lines making up every bit of movement in the water would result in a big mess, but Vincent's lines are completely about setting up rhythm, and therefore they work and they communicate mood.

 <figure>
 <img src="/assets/img/photos/van_gogh-boats_on_the_sea.jpg" />